Deployment

 | Schema Deployments | Content and Media Transfers |

-| --------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |

 | Schema is stored in a Git repository.
 These are **deployed** between environments using a Git client or the Umbraco Cloud Portal. | Content and Media items are not stored in the Git repository.
-They must be **transferred** directly from the Umbraco backoffice using the **Queue for Transfer** option.
-Once queued, use the **Deployment** Dashboard in the **Content** section to complete the transfer. |
+They must be **transferred** directly from the Umbraco backoffice using the **Add to Transfer Queue** option.
+Once queued, use the **Deploy Overview** in the Umbraco Backoffice to complete the transfer. |

 Content editors do not need Umbraco Cloud Portal access.
 They can manage content through the backoffice, while developers handle schema deployments via Git.

-### Deploying Schema
+### Deploy Schema

 The source and target environments must be in sync before transferring content and media.
-Deploy schema first to ensure consistency.
+Deploy the schema first to ensure consistency.

 * [Deploy changes from Local to Cloud](/umbraco-cloud/build-and-customize-your-solution/handle-deployments-and-environments/deployment/local-to-cloud.md)